 7 Tips for Eating Out With Food Restrictions

 I always say that following a restrictive diet would be so easy if you have a private chef that puts delicious healthy meals in front of your nose.
 Unfortunately for most of us, that is far from reality.
 I firmly believe that the best thing you can do for your family and your own health is to cook meals at home from scratch.
 Especially if you or a member of your family has food restrictions.
 Once you get the hang of it, eating healthy at home is quite easy.
 No temptations, you can make the most delicious meals with ingredients you tolerate and you have total control of the ingredients that go into your food.
-If you are currently not already cooking at home, make sure to download my free e-book.

-But with that being said sometimes you just really aren’t in the mood of cooking or you want to enjoy a night out with friends or family.
+But with that being said sometimes you just really aren’t in the mood for cooking or you want to enjoy a night out with friends or family.
 Eating at a restaurant is a lot more challenging and that’s often when people that have to follow a specific diet feel the most deprived.
 Watching your friends eat a delicious piece of tiramisu while you are nibbling on a carrot is not the most fun experience in the world.
 There have been times where I had so much anxiety about eating out that I am not sure what was worse: The stress and misery of feeling deprived or the accidental ingestion of something I didn’t tolerate.
 I also have said no to gatherings many times because of that.
 I still find eating at restaurants the most challenging part about living with food restrictions.
 But over the years I have developed a few tricks that have helped me tackle the issue and I am going to share them with you.

 1. Pick the restaurant